ebaran/docs/docs/tutorials/TutorialASA.md

 Step 3 Configure Asset Manager
 ------------------------------
-Assets can be managed as to which accounts have roles for overall manager, reserve, freeze, and clawback functions.
-By default all of these roles are set to the creator account.
+Assets can be managed as to which accounts have roles for the overall manager, reserve, freeze, and clawback functions.
+By default, all of these roles are set to the creator's account.

-Asset reconfiguration allows the address specified as manager to change any of the special addresses for the asset, such as the reserve address.
+Asset reconfiguration allows the address specified as a manager to change any of the special addresses for the asset, such as the reserve address.
 To keep an address the same, it must be re-specified in each new configuration transaction.
 Supplying an empty address is the same as turning the associated feature off for this asset.
 Once a special address is set to the empty address, it can never change again.
 For example, if an asset configuration transaction specifying clawback="" were issued, the associated asset could never be revoked from asset holders, and clawback="" would be true for all time.
 The strictEmptyAddressChecking argument can help with this behavior: when set to its default true, makeAssetConfigTxn will throw an error if any undefined management addresses are passed.

 **Task 3-1** Here, the current manager (Account 2) issues an asset configuration transaction that assigns Account 1 as the new manager.